ZYL-Harry/extract-form/README.md

         3. pytesseract
         4. xlwt
 ## Requirement
         I'm new to Python programming.
-I hope that you can point out the wrong thing in my code or my method and help me to achieve the function.
+I hope that you can point out the wrong things in my code or my method and help me to achieve the function.
 Thank you!